RunestoneInteractive/RunestoneServer/source/PythonTurtle/helloturtle.rst

                 # now draw the drunk pirate's path
                 lovelace.pendown()
                 for angle in [160, -43, 270, -97, -43, 200, -940, 17, -86]:

+                    # we use .left() so that positive angles are counter-clockwise
+                    # and negative angles are clockwise
                     lovelace.left(angle)
                     lovelace.forward(100)

+                # the .heading() method gives us the turtle's current heading in degrees
                 print("The pirate's final heading was", lovelace.heading())

                 wn.exitonclick()